Phone Skills 101 in Car Sales

 The average consumer will have completed around 14 hours of online research and have a vehicle in mind by the time they call your dealership.
-Even if the consumer ends up buying something different than what they had in mind, the majority are calling with an intent to purchase.
+Even if the consumer ends up buying something different than what they had in mind, the majority are calling with an intent to purchase a vehicle.

 If purchasing is the next step in their car buying journey, why doesn’t every call result in increased floor traffic?
 The answer is poor lead conversion skills over the phone.
 The phone is often the first interaction a consumer has with a dealership, and effective phone handling will determine whether or not they will do business with you.